sagemath/sage/src/doc/en/reference/references/index.rst

               *Computations for Coxeter arrangements and Solomon's descent algebra:
               Groups of rank three and four*; Journal of symbolic computation, volume 50, 03-2013, pp. 139-158.

 ..
-[BDMW2010] \K. A. Browning, J. F. Dillon, M. T. McQuistan, and A. J. Wolfe,
-              *An APN permutation in dimension six*; in Finite Fields: Theory and Applications - FQ9, volume 518 of Contemporary Mathematics, pages 33-42.
-AMS, 2010.

-..
 [BdVO2012] Christopher Bowman, Maud De Visscher, Rosa Orellana.
               *The partition algebra and the Kronecker coefficients*.